ryan-mcclue/musings/notes.md

 If a bootloader is present, the bootloader will have its own reset handler that when finished doing appropriate tasks, will then call the applications reset handler and follow the steps outlined above.
+So, bootloader and application will each have their own vector table.

 Although arm says it starts at 0x00, the memory map of an mcu may be different.
 So, typically have boot modes, (i.e. setting boot pin value) to control where the boot address is. e.g. setting to 0 will start from flash at 0x020000.
 This address will be a memory alias for 0x00.
+Different memory starting regions will have different permissions that allow for read/write/execute

 Dual bank flash allows to erase in one bank while running code in another.
 Useful for updates.